Section508Coordinators/Dev-Auto-Pipeline-Ex/oast-docs/aws-cloud-example.md

   update the Name field to be '/' to prevent deployment to a sub-path defaulting to the project name.
 - Performed another codebuild - it works!

+# AWS Code Pipeline

+- Navigate to CodePipeline and create a new pipeline
+- Accept the defaults and click next
+- Select the source provider 'CodeCommit'
+- Select the repository
+- Select the branch 'develop'
+- Select the output artifact format 'Full Clone'
+- Accept the defaults and click next
+- Select CodeBuild as the build provider
+- Select our CodeBuild project
+- Keep the defaults and click 'next'
+- Select the Deploy Provider 'S3'
+- Select 'Extract file before deploy'
+- Create the pipeline